 First, you’re creating friction between your hands and your skin, which can cause some of the water content in the moisturizer to evaporate before it even gets a chance to work.
 Tugging and pulling on the skin—whether with your hands or a towel—can also damage skin, leading to premature aging and wrinkles.

-3. Choosing the Wrong Moisturizer
+3. Choosing the Wrong Moisturizer for Your Skin

 You may suspect that your product isn’t working for you, and you may be right.
 In addition to avoiding potentially damaging ingredients like chemical fragrances, petrolatum, parabens, and the like, you need a natural product that works right for your unique skin type.
-Drier skin types usually do well with coconut oil, whereas those prone to oily skin may favor grapeseed or avocado oil.

 Those with oily skin often feel like the last thing they need is more moisture.
 After all, their skin already feels so greasy!
 Oily skin, though—especially as we age—can become unbalanced, particularly as you go through clogged pores and the skin is disrupted.
 If you’re using harsh products, your skin can react even more to the lack of moisture.
 Over time, it may actually produce more oil to try to balance itself out.

-To do: Avoid products with mineral oil and other pore-clogging ingredients.
+Avoid products with mineral oil and other pore-clogging ingredients.
 Stick with light and gentle moisturizers.
 Our Herbal Facial Oil for Oily Skin is designed to prevent clogging while balancing your skin's own oils using all natural ingredients.

 5. Applying Moisturizer Inconsistently